Arpitha-code/Data-Engineering-ETL-Project-PostgreSQL-Airflow-Astronomer-Docker-Python-Google-Sheet-API/README.md

 ## Setting Up PostgreSQL in Airflow

-1. Open the Airflow web UI.
+Open the Airflow web UI.

-2. In the Airflow UI, navigate to the "Admin" tab located in the top menu.
+Navigate to the "Admin" tab located in the top menu of the Airflow UI.

-3. From the dropdown menu under "Admin," select "Connections."
+Under the "Admin" tab, select "Connections" from the dropdown menu.

-4. On the Connections page, click the "Create" button to add a new connection.
+On the Connections page, click the "Create" button to add a new connection.

-5. In the "Conn Id" field, fill protgres_connection as this ID is referenced in the connection in the DAGs and scripts.
+In the "Conn Id" field, use "postgres_connection" as this ID is referenced in the DAGs and scripts.

-6. Choose "Postgres" from the "Conn Type" dropdown to specify that this connection is for PostgreSQL.
+Choose "Postgres" from the "Conn Type" dropdown to specify that this connection is for PostgreSQL.

-7. Fill in the necessary connection details:
+Fill in the necessary connection details:
-   - **Host**: **Host.docker.internal**
+Host: Use Host.docker.internal
-   - **Schema**: The default schema to use when interacting with the database.
+Schema: The default schema to use when interacting with the database.
-   - **Login**: Your PostgreSQL username.
+Login: Your PostgreSQL username.
-   - **Password**: Your PostgreSQL password.
+Password: Your PostgreSQL password.
-   - **Port**: 5432(default for postgres)
+Port: Use 5432 (default for PostgreSQL).

 8. After filling in the connection details, click the "Save" button to create the connection.

 PostgreSQL database connection is now set up in Airflow

-Authentication - To access google sheets via Google Sheets API, follow the steps in the link - https://docs.gspread.org/en/latest/oauth2.html#enable-api-access-for-a-project
+To access Google Sheets via the Google Sheets API, follow these steps:

+Refer to the official documentation at this link to enable API access for your project.
-Upload the JSON file details obtain after completing the steps through the link to secrets/airflow-poc-403917-e3d99f34c1f6.json file
+Obtain the JSON file with authentication details after completing the steps in the link.
+Upload the JSON file to the following location: secrets/airflow-poc-403917-e3d99f34c1f6.json.